taufik-nurrohman/statically-wp/readme.txt

 #### FEATURES

 * Link assets to load from the Statically CDN.
+* Set image quality.
+* Set image size.
+* Custom domain support.
+* Use Statically as the main emoji CDN.
+* Enable or disable for HTTPS.
+* Remove query string from assets.
 * Set included directories.
 * Define exclusions (directories or extensions).
-* Enable or disable for HTTPS.
-* Use Statically as the main emoji CDN.
-* Remove query string from assets.

 #### BENEFITS